Bronkoknorb/type-draw-type-game/README.md

 I want to build ARM Docker images to run on my Raspberry Pi:

+This repository contains a Github Action Workflow which builds the multi-arch images and pushes them to a Docker registry, see [docker-image.yml](.github/workflows/docker-image.yml).

+Here are some notes how to achieve the same locally:

 As of writing this, experimental features need to be enabled for Docker:

     export DOCKER_CLI_EXPERIMENTAL=enabled